We accept PayPal, Visa & Mastercard

 into his den of iniquity while their horrified parents can only watch

 and pray.
-A hilarious satire on the bachelor lifestyle that launched
+Come Blow Your Horn is a hilarious satire on the bachelor lifestyle that launched

 this prolific playwright's Broadway career.